ttu/json-flatfile-datastore/README.md

 ##### Limitations

-Dictionaries won't work when serializing JSON or data to `ExpandoObjects`.
+Dictionaries do not work when serializing JSON or data to `ExpandoObjects`.
 This is becauses dictionaries and objects are similar when serialized to JSON, so serialization creates an `ExpandoObject` from `Dictionary`.
-Update's are mainly meant to be used with `HTTP PATCH`, so normally `Replace` is easier and better way to update data.
+Update's are primarily intended for use with `HTTP PATCH`; in most cases, `Replace` provides an easier and more effective way to update data.

-If the update `ExpandoObject` is created manually, then the Dictionaries content can be updated.
-Unlike `List`, `Dictionary`'s whole content is replaced with the update data's content.
+If the update `ExpandoObject` is created manually, then the dictionary's content can be updated.
+Unlike a `List`, the dictionary's entire content is replaced with the update data's content.

 ```csharp
 var player = new Player